Gstaad, Switzerland: Family Ski Guide

 Stay in a satellite village and spend the savings on ski school.
 Gstaad village commands prestige pricing that makes sense for couples but punishes family budgets.

-The same 200 km lift system, the same free ski buses, and equally good ski school access are available from Saanen, Saanenmoser, or Schönried at a fraction of the cost.
+The same 200 km lift system, the same free ski buses, and equally good ski school access are available from Saanen Saanenmoser or Schönried at a fraction of the cost.

 - Best value, Saanen or Zweisimmen apartments (from CHF 180/night): Saanen is a 5-minute bus ride from Gstaad with its own horse riding centre and the Huus family hotel, which parents on review sites flag as well set up for families.
 Zweisimmen has the lowest prices in the valley.
-The catch: you're a bus ride from Gstaad's main-street atmosphere.
+The flip side: you're a bus ride from Gstaad's main-street atmosphere.

 - Best ski-in convenience, Saanenmoser (from ~CHF 250/night): The kids' learning village sits right in the village, and the ski school here runs the most affordable group lessons in the system at CHF 390 for five days.
 Quiet village feel, limited evening life.